Leaf-Agriculture/docs/docs/301-operations-guide.md

 be automatically transferred to the value of `jd_credentials_id` to be used in the next step.

+### Climate Field View
+Grab our [quickstart][quickstart] Postman collection and follow along!

+#### 1. Get Climate Field View auth URL
+We will be generating a url to redirect your user to authenticate with Climate.

+Update environment variables `cfv_client_id` and `cfv_client_secret` to your Climate Field View developer account credentials.

+Update environment variable `cfv_redirect_url` to your application's backend

+Redirect your user to the script's output url.

+They will authenticate and be redirected to the `redirect_uri`.

+A code will be sent to that `cfv_redirect_url`.
+We will need this code Step 2.

+Copy the code value.

+note: this code expires after 1 minute.

+Paste code value to environment variable `cfv_code`

+#### 2. Get Climate Field View tokens

+Hit "Send"

+A lot of information will be returned.
+The important ones are `access_token` and `refresh_token`.
+These will be automatically transferred to `cfv_access_token` and `cfv_refresh_token` environment variables and will be used in the next step.

+#### 3. Add Climate Field View credentials

+Now we can create a Developer-User pair credentials ID that will allow you to access your user’s Climate data.
+We first add the Climate credentials to Leaf API, to do that: Hit "Send"

+An `id` for the credentials you just created will be returned.
+This `id` will be automatically transferred to the value of `cfv_credentials_id` to be used in the next step.

 [quickstart]: https://github.com/Leaf-Agriculture/Leaf-quickstart-Postman-collection
 [johndeere]: https://medium.com/leaf-agriculture/how-to-use-leafs-api-to-retrieve-machinery-data-from-john-deere-fb1ba331d089
 [climate]: https://medium.com/leaf-agriculture/how-to-use-leafs-api-to-retrieve-machinery-data-from-climate-fieldview-dda921f40291